papanisaicharan/Revise-Stronger/Design-and-Analysis-of-Algorithms-NPTEL/week3-graphs/readme.md

 - Enumerate the vertices as {i1,i2,...,in} so that
 	- for any edge (j,k) in E,
  		- j appears before k in the enumeration
-- This is called topological sorting (Arranging the tasks in the order such that they maintain the constraints - please refer above example of related to buying gifts)
+- This is called topological sorting (Arranging the tasks in the order such that they maintain the constraints - please refer above example related to buying gifts)

 ##### Observation:
 - A directed graph with cycles cannot be topologically ordered